buddyspencer/QSS/README.md

 Word lookup in the embedding dictionary is performed linearly.
 This is not optimized intentionally, as the goal is to assess the impact of quantization on search quality, not access speed.

+the experimentation has been done on Imac 2018 with 3,6 GHz Intel Core i3 quad-core

 # 📊 Preliminary Results 👀...🟡